msa-em/nanocartography/04_applications.md

-unknown crystals. [](#fig28) illustrates selected area diffraction (SAD) patterns of two ZA ((a)\<110\> and (b)\<112\>) of a CuNi alloy, of which the details of the alloy are provided in subsequent sections and in the Supplemental.
+unknown crystals. [](#fig28) illustrates selected area diffraction (SAD) patterns of two ZA ((a)\<110\> and (b)\<112\>) of a CuNi alloy, of which the details of the alloy are provided in subsequent sections and in the Appendix.
 The tilt coordinates of each of the found ZA is shown in [](#fig28)c.
 The angle necessary to connect these two ZA will correspond to a specific g-vector in the diffraction pattern, in this case the {111} vector connects the \<110\> and \<112\> and the angle from the α tilt axis is 6°.
-Therefore, in the SAD patterns an angle orthogonal to the measured angle in [](#fig28)c (i.e., angle +/- 90° due to the Kikuchi band being orthogonal to the g-vector) will illustrate where a fiduciary marker for the α tilt axis can be measured for all diffraction patterns.
+Therefore, in the SAD patterns an angle orthogonal to the measured angle in [](#fig28)c (i.e., angle +/- 90° due to the Kikuchi band being orthogonal to the **g**-vector) will illustrate where a fiduciary marker for the α tilt axis can be measured for all diffraction patterns.
 As the projection of the lattice planes will rotate slightly at oblique angles, the use of the unknown calculator will accurately account for the measuring and plotting traces between ZA.
-This is the exact reasoning for why diffraction patterns collected across the entire tilt stage require slight rotations by which to keep the g-vectors aligned.
+This is the exact reasoning for why diffraction patterns collected across the entire tilt stage require slight rotations by which to keep the **g**-vectors aligned.
 The S-curves illustrated in section 2 represent the angles by which the planes rotate.

 :::{figure} ./images/Figure 27.jpg